Venus In Taurus Is Here — It’s Time To Get Decadent

 AdvertisementADVERTISEMENT

 The month of May is full of astrological events that can have an impact on our relationships.
-On May 1, Venus will square Pluto, which could trigger feelings of jealousy towards others.
+On 1st May, Venus will square Pluto, which could trigger feelings of jealousy towards others.
 However, this can also be an opportunity to deepen our relationships with friends, family, and partners if we decide to change the dynamics.
-Venus will harmonize with Saturn on May 13, allowing us to make commitments to those we care about and projects that matter to us.
-On May 18, Venus will unite with Uranus, which may create a desire for us to evolve our relationships.
+Venus will harmonise with Saturn on 13th May, allowing us to make commitments to those we care about and projects that matter to us.
+On 18th May, Venus will unite with Uranus, which may create a desire for us to evolve our relationships.
 This could be a time where we want to make breakthroughs, end relationships, or transform them in some way.
-On May 23, Venus and Jupiter will connect, making it an ideal day for romance and partnerships.
+On 23rd May, Venus and Jupiter will connect, making it an ideal day for romance and partnerships.
 Additionally, it’s a great time to invest in the stock market.
-Later in the same day, Venus will also harmonize with Neptune, adding a touch of sensuality, fantasy, and romance to the mix.
+Later in the same day, Venus will also harmonise with Neptune, adding a touch of sensuality, fantasy and romance to the mix.

 All in all, Venus’ transit through the sign of Taurus in the spring of 2024 will be magical and glorious.
 Although Venus in Taurus doesn’t like to make any sudden changes, we’ll learn that it’s okay to do so at our own pace.
 We can move in any direction and augment our situations whenever we are ready to.
 Then, we can charge forward.